Many campaign promises fail to make Biden’s framework as Democrats begin coming to terms with shrunken agenda

 Sen. Kirsten Gillibrand (D-N.Y.), for instance, declared to reporters that her push for paid parental leave, which would allow parents to spend up to three months at home with their new child, was alive and well despite being left out of the framework.

-“If we can get it in this deal, amazing,” she said, while adding that she would not withhold her vote if it was left out.
+“If we can get it in this deal, amazing,” she said, while adding that she would not withhold her vote if the policy were left out.

 Meanwhile, Sen. Ron Wyden (D-Ore.), the Senate Finance Committee chairman, insisted that his plan to tax the unrealized capital gains of the very richest Americans — estimated to generate hundreds of billions of dollars over the coming decade from the coffers of only a few hundred taxpayers — was not yet a dead letter.